Schmavery/facebook-chat-api/DOCS.md

 Given a threadID and a messageID will mark that message as delivered.
 If a message is marked as delivered that tells facebook servers that it was recieved.

 You can also mark new messages as delivered automatically.
+This is enabled by default.
 See [api.setOptions](#setOptions).

 __Arguments__